-Delaware Valley College (Del Val) and Rodale Institute have created a 36-credit certificate program aimed specifically at military veterans, but open to anyone interested in organic agriculture.
+Delaware Valley College (Del Val) and Rodale Institute have created a 36-credit certificate program open to anyone interested in organic agriculture.
 The one-year curriculum will combine classroom courses on animal science, marketing, vegetable production, organic crop science, entomology, weed management and sustainable agriculture during the spring and fall semesters on the Del Val campus.

 Students will also have the opportunity to get hands-on experience during the summer semester at Rodale Institute’s 333-acre organic farm in post-harvest techniques, plant disease diagnosis and how to promote soil health.